ricardoh2021/ricardoh2021/README.md

 Also check out my Udemy profile to see what I am learning!
 [Udemy](https://www.udemy.com/user/ricardo-hernandez-4612/)

 God bless you.

+**TL;DR:** Software Engineer that is not afraid of new challenges/obstacles.
+Strives to continually improve oneself, the product, and those around him.

 - **How to reach me:** [ricahernandez0001@gmail.com](mailto:ricahernandez0001@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ricardohern/).
 - **Fun fact:** I love boxing and MMA, and I also enjoy watching both!
 During quarantine, my brothers and I created a small home gym to stay active and pass the time.
 We set up a boxing bag, a speed bag, and even did drills with mitts at one point.
 It was a lot of fun.